Jorell Meléndez-Badillo

 Biography

-I am a historian of Puerto Rico, the Caribbean, and Latin America.
-My work focuses on the global circulation of radical ideas from the standpoint of working-class intellectual communities.
+I am a historian of Puerto Rico, the Caribbean, and Latin America and my work focuses on the global circulation of radical ideas from the standpoint of working-class intellectual communities.

-I am currently working in a monograph-length project titled The Counter-Republic of Letters: Radical Networks Across the Atlantic World.
+I am currently working in a new monograph-length project titled A Counter-Republic of Letters: Friendship, Revolution, and Anarchist History-Making in the Atlantic World.
 The book will explore the ways that a cluster of radical intellectuals created a transatlantic community at the turn of the twentieth century through print media, correspondence, and migration.
-It will pay attention to groups of ragtag intellectuals in different corners of the globe: working-class salons in Barcelona, printing presses in Havana, prisons in Mexico City during the 1910 revolution, beer halls in New York City, radical bookstores in Buenos Aires, and quiet libraries in Vienna.
+It pays attention to the creation of affective networks between ragtag intellectuals in different corners of the globe.

 I am also co-editing a volume with Dr. Aurora Santiago Ortiz titled Interrogating the Future of Puerto Rican Studies (under contract with Duke University Press).
 The book seeks to document recent conversations and debates that are reshaping the field of Puerto Rican Studies.